jawadkhanubit/Smart-Assistant-for-Dumb-And-Deaf/README.md

 # DataSet
-Data is so precious in Machine Learning and Deep Learning without data we can’t do any thing so first of all we develop our own data set it’s a very difficult task by taking images in a huge quantity and extract just sign from these images we spend a huge time in developing data set for our model.
-Our data set contain 300 x 300 size images.
+Data is so precious in Machine Learning and Deep Learning without data we can’t do any thing so first of all we develop our own data set it’s a very difficult task by taking images in a huge quantity and extract just sign from these images we spend a lot of time in developing the dataset for our model.
+Our dataset contain 300x300 size images.

 Some Images of our dataset: